-faults are modeled in a single problem instance and learned information can potentially be reused for all other faults.
-Preliminary experiments have shown that this is more efficient in some cases than using a large number of ATPG calls.
-But, here we also calculate multiple testpatterns for each fault.
+In [8] an algorithm to perform the worst-case analysis was proposed.
+That algorithm was based on SEC.
+All potential faults are modeled in a single problem instance and learned information can potentially be reused for all other faults.
+Preliminary experiments have shown that this is typically more efficient than using a large number of ATPG calls.
+But, here we also calculate multiple test patterns for each fault.
 Therefore we chose an ATPG engine to keep the size of the problem instances smaller.